-ТҮРЕ METHOD BENEFIT LEVEL Hormonal Barrier Implantable Emergency Oral contraceptives Injectable contraceptives Patch Ring Diaphragms Condoms Contraceptive sponge Contraceptive sponge Cervical cap Spermicide IUDs Implantable rod Ella[®] Next Choice[®] One Dose My Way[TM] The cost of generic contraceptive methods and the ring methods for women are paid for in full by your health plan.
-Effective 1/1/19, some high-cost generics may not be paid for in full when a lower-price alternative is available.
-See the approved drug list at priorityhealth.com for more information.
+ТҮРЕ метнор BENEFIT LEVEL Hormonal Barrier Oral contraceptives Injectable contraceptives Patch Ring Diaphragms Condoms Contraceptive sponge Cervical cap Spermicide The cost of generic contraceptive methods and the ring methods for women are paid for in full by your health plan.
+Effective 1/1/19, some high- cost generics may not be paid for in full when a lower-price alternative is available.
+See the approved drug list at priorityhealth.com/formulary for more information.
 Deductible - The amount you pay each year before your health plan starts to pay for services listed as benefits of your plan.
-Copayment - The portion you pay at the time you receive a health care service or fill a prescription.
-Generic contraceptive methods and the ring methods for women are covered at 100% (no cost to you).
+Implantable IUDs Implantable rod Copayment - The portion you pay at the time you receive a health care service or fill a prescription.
+Generic contraceptive methods and the ring Emergency Ella® Next Choice® Next Choice® One Dose My WayTM methods for women are covered at 100% (no cost to you).
 Your deductible and/or prescription copayment applies for brand-name contraceptives when there is a generic available.
-Emergency contraceptives are paid for Permanent Tubal ligation or salpingectomy in full by your health plan.
-The cost of outpatient facilities is paid for in full by your health plan.
+Emergency contraceptives are paid for in full by your health plan.
+Permanent Tubal ligation or salpingectomy The cost of outpatient facilities is paid for in full by your health plan.
 If received during an inpatient stay, only the services related to the tubal ligation or salpingectomy are covered in full.